brownan/backathon/README.md

 1. How big should the chunks be?
 2. How large does a file have to be before it's worth chunking at all?

-Backblaze has set these parameters at 10MB and 30MB respectively [1], and these are the parameters I've chosen to implement initially.
+Backblaze has set these parameters at 10MB and 30MB respectively [1] for their personal backup service, and seem like good initial values to me.
 As the software matures and I get more feedback and benchmarks, these parameters can be tuned.

 Some backup systems (such as Borg) use variable sized chunks and a rolling hash to determine where to split the chunk boundaries.
 This has the advantage